THE POMERANIAN HUSKY

 We have dedicated this site to what we believe is one of the cutest mix breeds in the world.
-Below you can find pictures and read about the sweet little Pomsky.
+Below you can find pictures and read about this sweet little dog.
 If you are in the market for one of these adorable puppies we suggest going to our breeder page by clinking on the link below.

 The Pomsky is a beautiful mixed breed with a combined genetic heritage of the Siberian Husky and the Pomeranian.
 Through the culmination of these two breeds, the Pomsky has acquired many desirable traits of both a physical and temperamental nature.
 There is a lot to understand about them, but suffice to say, if you love fluffy, intelligent, and playful dogs, then you are in the right place.

 As already stated, this particular hybrid has been produced through the deliberate breeding of the Siberian Husky and the Pomeranian.
 Just like humans, this breed can take on several different appearances.
 This will largely be determined by the percentage of DNA each of its fathering breeds have donated to its genetic code.
 They can be small, tall, have eyes with multiple colors…..a general mix of any of the physical characteristics.

 While the appearance can be diverse, they are usually predictable.
 When the percentage of husky DNA is equal or higher, the breed tends to be taller.
 When the pomeranian breed is the larger contributor, the resulting puppies are generally smaller.
 The goal of most breeders – and the genetic tendency of the breed – is to birth puppies that look like a husky, but maintain the small stature of the pomeranian.